isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 1. there are only 2 distinct values: ex- smokers and current smokers. there are no non-smokers in this sample.
 2. copd and copdseverity are duplicates.
 </br> </br>
-Hence, copdseverity will be removed. mwt1 and mwt2 will also be removed as they are measures that directly determine the outcome mwt1best, so they should not be considered as candidate predictors.
+Hence, copdseverity was removed. mwt1 and mwt2 were also removed as they are measures that directly determine the outcome mwt1best, so they should not be considered as candidate predictors.
 </br>

 ```